 - Emergency Use Authorization (EUA)

-When a trial can get FDA assistance
+When a clinical trial can get FDA assistance?

 Drug developers can seek help from FDA at any point during the drug development process, including

-- Pre-IND application, to review FDA guidance documents and get answers to questions that may help enhance their research
+- Pre-IND application, to review FDA guidance documents and get answers to questions that may help enhance their research.

 Regulations for import and export of medicinal products for clinical trials in the United States

 - Foreign drug manufacturers who wish to import drugs into the United States must register with the FDA.

-What are the Reporting and disclosure requirements?
+What are the reporting and disclosure requirements?

 FDA obligations with respect to clinical trial subjects